roux-ohdsi/allofus/README.md

 has 4 primary goals:

-1. Facilitate the use of popular `tidyverse` ecosystem of R packages on the Researcher Workbench to facilitate transparent and reproducible analysis pipelines
+1. Facilitate the use of popular `tidyverse` ecosystem of R packages on the Researcher Workbench
 2. Help researchers more efficiently and accurately extract and synthesize survey data and EHR data
-3. Increase the interoperability between fully-featured tools created by the Observational Health Data Sciences and Informatics community (OHDSI; a global consortium built around the use of the [OMOP CDM](https://www.researchallofus.org/faq/what-is-omop/)) and the Researcher Workbench
+3. Increase the interoperability between tools created by the Observational Health Data Sciences and Informatics community (OHDSI) for the [OMOP CDM](https://www.researchallofus.org/faq/what-is-omop/)) and the Researcher Workbench
 4. Make connecting to the database and managing files simple